akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 Java
 :  @@snip [InteractionPatternsTest.java]($akka$/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/InteractionPatternsTest.java) { #per-session-child }

-In an actual session child you would likely want to include some form of timeout as well (see below for timed messages).
+In an actual session child you would likely want to include some form of timeout as well (see @ref:[scheduling messages to self](#scheduling-messages-to-self)).

 **Useful when:**